Beyond Good and Evil 2: 2007–2016: Rumors and leaks

 Rumors about a sequel began to circulate around 2007, starting with a Nintendo Power interview with Ancel, who stated he was working on a new project that was very personal to him and mentioned his hopes to reuse Jade, the protagonist from Beyond Good & Evil, in a future project without changing her personality.
 Ancel said in a May 2008 interview with the French magazine Jeuxvideo.fr that a sequel to Beyond Good & Evil had been in pre-production for a year, but was yet to be approved by Ubisoft.

 Later that month, as part of their Ubidays event, Ubisoft released a trailer for the next yet-unnamed project from Ubisoft Montpellier, which had worked on Beyond Good & Evil.
-The trailer used Beyond Good & Evil music, and showed characters that appeared to be Jade and Pey'j from the original game.
+The trailer used Beyond Good & Evil music, and featured Jade and Pey'j from the original game.
 Ubisoft stated that the trailer had all been recorded within the game engine, showcasing high-resolution graphics representative of seventh generation consoles capabilities.
 A second, leaked trailer started circulating on the internet around May 2009, showing a character that appeared to be Jade running through a crowded street.
 The trailer was confirmed to be authentic by Ancel, while Ubisoft denied that they had purposely released the footage.